adekurniawann/terraform/README.md

 # clone repository to local computer

 After terraform instalation has done. you can clone this github repository to your local computer.
-This terraform configuration will be provisioning infrastucture with alicloud platform.
+This terraform configuration will be provisioning infrastucture with aws platform.

 # terraform description

-In the main.tf file, there are few configuration to create Instance in ali cloud. for this configuraton, Instance will use existing vpc and vswith.
-To run the terraform configuration, you need to create access_key and secret_key from your console alicloud account.
-Go to your alicloud console , search for accesskey management. then create you access accesskey.
-Then in vaiables.tf file, define your access_key, secret_key and region of your alicloud.
+In the main.tf file, there are few configuration to create Instance in aws cloud. for this configuraton, Instance will use existing vpc and vswith.
+To run the terraform configuration, you need to create access_key and secret_key from your console aws account.
+Go to your aws console , search for accesskey management. then create you access accesskey.
+Then in vaiables.tf file, define your access_key, secret_key and region of your aws.

 # Running terraform configuraton